zanderchase/dagchain/README.md

 ## Storage

+### Weaviate
+To run with Weaviate Vector Database you will need to:
+1. Sign up for an account here: [Weaviate](https://weaviate.io/)
+2. Create a cluster with no auth, start the cluster, and get the url of the running instance (should look like: "https://{your-endpoint-name}.weaviate.network/",),and set environment variable `export WEAVIATE_URL={YOUR_URL}`
+4. Run `make ingest-weaviate` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
+5. Run `make run-weaviate` to interact with a langchain agent using the weaviate vectorstore.

 ### Pinecone
 To run with Pinecone Vector Database you will need to:
 1. Sign up for an account here: [Pinecone](https://www.pinecone.io/)
 2. Navigate to API Key page and set two environment variables `export PINECONE_API_KEY={YOUR_API_KEY}` and `export PINECONE_ENVIRONMENT={YOUR_ENVIRONMENT}`
-4. Run `make pinecone-ingest` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
+4. Run `make ingest-pinecone` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
-5. Run `make pinecone-run` to interact with a langchain agent using the pinecone vectorstore.
+5. Run `make run-pinecone` to interact with a langchain agent using the pinecone vectorstore.

 ## Future